The BEST Chocolate Chip Cookies

 - Caster sugar (superfine sugar) - rather than granulated sugar, caster sugar is added because the smaller grains melt quickly when baking and give the cookies a lighter texture.

 - Milk chocolate drops - this chocolate chip cookie recipe also works with dark or white chocolate drops.
-Alternatively, you can chop some chocolate up into small squares or use M&Ms or Smarties.
+Alternatively, you can chop some chocolate up into small chunks.
+When doing so you will also invariably end up with fine slivers of chocolate.
+My advice is to add the chunks to the cookie dough and then sprinkle the slivers onto the top of the cookies before they bake.

 Instructions